M8 motorway (Ireland): Watergrasshill Bypass

 The Watergrasshill Bypass was the second section of grade separated dual carriageway to open on the Cork-Portlaoise route.
 It opened on 12 September 2003, at a cost of €144 million.
-Built by Mowlem and Bowen in partnership, the seven kilometre route replaced a winding and narrow section of the older N8 (now the R639) through Watergrasshill and Sallybrook villages.
+Built by Mowlem and Bowen in partnership, the seven kilometre (5 mile) route replaced a winding and narrow section of the older N8 (now the R639) through Watergrasshill and Sallybrook villages.
 The Watergrasshill Bypass was the cause of some controversy in October 2006 when its northern junction was incorporated into the tolled 'Fermoy Bypass' section of the M8, as, previously, it had been untolled.

 As with the Glanmire Bypass, the Watergrasshill Bypass officially became a part of the M8 on 28 August 2009.